-The model has three main ingredients: (i) endogenous productivity, to have a mechanism that could amplify the effects of tax shocks on productivity over the medium-term; (ii) two margins of innovation, so that R&D expenditure and productivity could potentially exhibit different dynamics; (iii) variable labour utilisation, to have a channel through which taxes affect productivity in the short term.
+The model has three main ingredients: (i) endogenous productivity, to have a mechanism that could amplify the effects of tax shocks on productivity over the medium-term; (ii) two margins of innovation, so that R&D expenditure and productivity could potentially exhibit different dynamics; (iii) variable labour utilisation, to have a channel through which taxes may affect productivity in the short term.

 For the first ingredient, we combine elements of endogenous growth theory and business cycle analysis, following Anzoategui et al. (2019).13 For the second feature, we introduce innovation as a two-stage process consisting of 'basic' and 'applied' research.
 Following Jones (2022), we refer to 'basic research' as activities that uncover fundamental truths about the world in the form of new ideas and technologies.
-These are the kind of R&D featured by endogenous growth models in the tradition of Romer (1990) and Aghion and Howitt (1998).
-But innovation is not just about new ideas or new technologies; effort and expenditure are also required to turn those ideas and technologies into new products and processes.
-We refer to this second type of innovation activity as 'applied research', as in Jones (2022), or 'adoption' as in Comin and Gertler (2006).
-In Section 6.1, we show that modelling innovation as a two-stage process not only captures realistic adoption lags but also generates a complementarity between these two margins that plays an important role in accounting for the magnitude and persistence of the TFP and GDP responses to a corporate tax shock.
+Innovation, however, is not just about new ideas or new technologies; effort